letthefireflieslive/alv-pipe/README.md

-# NoTouch CICD Infra Initializer
+# UC CICD Infra Initializer

 _K8s + Kaniko + Argo + Istio + Sealed Secrets_

 ### Disclaimer
 The project is young.
 This project is not intended for production use.
 It is meant for playground, demo or POC.
+We'll ge there.. .

 # Goal
-Create a DevOps dream pipeline.. live on its own, self healing and requires less touching.
+Create a DevOps pipeline.. live on its own, self healing and requires less attention.

 # Requirement
 - ansible